KenKundert/emborg/doc/configuring.rst

 If this setting is provided, *Emborg* notifies `healthchecks.io
 <https://healthchecks.io>`_ when the archive is being created and whether the
 creation was successful.
-The value of the setting should be a UUID (a long hexidecimal number that contains 4 dashes), or the URL associated with the health check (which ends with the UUID).
+The value of the setting should be a UUID (a 32 digit hexadecimal number that contains 4 dashes).
 If given, this setting should be specified on an individual configuration.
 For example:

 .. code-block:: python